This article has links to products and services we love, which we may make commission from.

 Alyth Burn runs through the town, and several bridges connect the streets, including the photogenic 17th-century packhorse bridge.

-There are a couple of other architectural points of interest, including The Arches and the church designed by the Scot, Thomas Hamilton in 1839.
+Some other architectural points of interest include The Arches and the church designed by the Scot Thomas Hamilton in 1839.

 A casual hike along the waters at Den of Alyth is recommended.